 He pointed out that the government had disbursed the assistance to people affected by the multiple landslides at Chooralmala and Mundakkai in Wayanad till December 2025.

-“Attempts are being made to panic the people by propagating that the government has stopped the financial aid.
-But people realised the truth and dismissed such rumours,” the minister said.
+“Attempts are being made to whip up panic by claiming the government has stopped the financial aid.
+But people have realised the truth and dismissed such rumours,” the minister said.

 He added that an official order to resume financial aid would be issued soon.